-- Evaluate the performance of and returns on approved capital expenditure. - Review and approve the proposals for mergers, acquisitions and divestitures and provide recommendations to the Board. - Evaluate the performance of acquisitions. - Review at a conceptual level the broad approach and the elements (including tax) considered for setting up subsidiaries or branches in various geographies. - Plan and prepare strategies for managing the foreign exchange exposure - the Committee to approve the hedging policy and monitor its performance. - Approve the investment policy and review the performance thereof. - Recommend dividend policy to the Board. j) - Review and approve the insurance coverage and program for the Company. - Approve opening / closing of bank accounts of the Company and change in signatories for operating the bank accounts of the Company.
+- d) Evaluate the performance of and returns on approved capital expenditure. - Review and approve the proposals for mergers, acquisitions and divestitures and provide its recommendations to the Board. - f) Evaluate the performance of acquisitions. - g) Review at a conceptual level the broad approach and the elements (including tax) considered for setting up subsidiaries or branches in various geographies. - Plan and prepare strategies for managing the foreign exchange exposure - the Committee to approve the hedging policy and monitor its performance. - i) Approve the investment policy and review the performance thereof. - j) Recommend dividend policy to the Board. - k) Review and approve the insurance coverage and program for the Company. - Approve opening / closing of bank accounts of the Company and change in signatories for operating the bank accounts of the Company.